 Can I use other fruit than blueberries?

 Yup!
 You can use cherries or peaches or a combination of two of them.
 I used sour cherries in addition to the blueberries.
-It added a little tang to the sweet. :-)
+It added a little tang to the sweet.
+For this recipe, you can just use blueberries.

 There is no need to put any sugar on the berries.
 They are sweet enough and the cobbler topping has sugar in it.